Shahana Goswami: Career

-Her friends Shaanu Sharma and Simran, who were in the middle of casting for Rock On!!, at that time suggested her name to the film's director, Abhishek Kapoor.
-Later, she auditioned for the film and got her big break in the role of Debbie.
-Her performance earned her the Filmfare Best Actress (Critics) award.
+Her friends Shaanu Sharma and Simran, who were in the middle of casting for Rock On!! at that time, suggested her name to the director, Abhishek Kapoor.
+She auditioned for the film and got her big break in the role of Debbie.
+After the film's release in 2008, her performance earned her the Filmfare Best Actress (Critics) award.

 She then appeared in the music video for Dido's Let's Do the Things We Normally Do as a taxi driver in Mumbai.
 The video was shot by Siddharth Sikand.

-In between, she also featured in a Fevicol commercial set in a village in Rajasthan.
+She also appeared in the films Firaaq, Jashnn, Mirch, Break Ke Baad, and Tera Kya Hoga Johnny.
+In 2011 she starred in the action thriller Game and the superhero film, Ra.One.

 Goswami's first international project was Deepa Mehta's Midnight's Children (2013), an adaptation of Salman Rushdie's Booker Prize winning novel.

-Goswami played the female lead in Vara: A Blessing directed by Khyentse Norbu (director of The Cup and Travellers & Magicians, which was shot in Sri Lanka.
+She played the female lead in Vara: A Blessing directed by Khyentse Norbu, which was shot in Sri Lanka.
 She received the Asian Award for best actress for her performance in the film.

+In 2016, she reprised her role as Debbie in Rock On II, and later that year appeared in her first Bengali film, Under Construction.

+In 2016, she was cast in one of the lead roles in Tu Hai Mera Sunday, which received positive review from the critics upon its release in 2017.
+An on-screen kiss with co-star Barun Sobti led to headlines in the media.

-Goswami will be next seen in the upcoming web series 'Bombay Begums', directed by Alankrita Shrivastava.
-Starring Pooja Bhatt, Amruta Subhash, Plabita Borthakur and Aadhya Anand.
+Goswami appeared in the 2020 Netflix series Bombay Begums directed by Alankrita Shrivastava, starring Pooja Bhatt, Amruta Subhash, Plabita Borthakur, and Aadhya Anand.

+She starred in Zwigato directed by Nandita Das.
+Set in Bhubaneswar, Odisha, it featured Kapil Sharma as a food delivery rider and Goswami as his wife.
+The film premiered at the Toronto International Film Festival in September 2023.